gardener/gardener/docs/concepts/scheduler.md

 Only an operator with the necessary RBAC can update this binding manually.
 This can be done by changing the `.spec.seedName` of the shoot.
 However, if a different seed is already assigned to the shoot, this will trigger a control-plane migration.
 For required steps, please see [Triggering the Migration](../operations/control_plane_migration.md#triggering-the-migration).

 ## `spec.schedulerName` Field in the `Shoot` Specification

-Similar to the `spec.defaultScheduler` field in `Pod`s, the `Shoot` specification has an optional `.spec.schedulerName` field.
+Similar to the `spec.schedulerName` field in `Pod`s, the `Shoot` specification has an optional `.spec.schedulerName` field.
 If this field is set on creation, only the scheduler which relates to the configured name is responsible for scheduling the shoot.
 The `default-scheduler` name is reserved for the default scheduler of Gardener.
+Affected Shoots will remain in `Pending` state if the mentioned scheduler is not present in the landscape.

 ## `spec.seedName` Field in the `Shoot` Specification

 Similar to the `.spec.nodeName` field in `Pod`s, the `Shoot` specification has an optional `.spec.seedName` field.
 If this field is set on creation, the shoot will be scheduled to this seed.
 However, this field can only be set by users having RBAC for the `shoots/binding` subresource.
 If this field is not set, the `scheduler` will assign a suitable seed automatically and populate this field with the seed name.

 ## `seedSelector` Field in the `Shoot` Specification